julioefajardo/CarND-Model-Predictive-Controller/README.md

 Where `x` and `y` are the current postion of the car, `psi` is the orientation of the car, `v` is the velocity of the car, `delta` is the steering angle, `a` is the acceleration of the car, `cte` the cross-track error and `epsi` the orientation error of the car.

-* ### Timestep Length and Elapsed Duration (N & dt) The values chosen for N and dt are 8 and 0.1 based on experimentation and recomendations of Udacity's office hours.
-This means that i have a prediction horizon of 8 * 0.1 = 0.8 sec, other values were tested but the ones chosen result in most stable prediction.
+* ### Timestep Length and Elapsed Duration (N & dt) The values chosen for `N` and `dt` are `8` and `0.1` based on experimentation and recomendations of Udacity's office hours.
+This means that i have a prediction horizon of `8 * 0.1 = 0.8 sec`, other values were tested but the ones chosen result in most stable prediction.

 * ### Polynomial Fitting and MPC Preprocessing